Questions to Ask Your Laser Eye Surgeon – Part 1

 5 Questions to Ask Your Laser Eye Surgeon

 At Freedom Eye Laser, every patient meets personally with Dr Genge for a consultation.
 That’s the way it should be.
-Sadly, some laser eye surgery clinics are run more like sausage factories than health care practices, and patients are relegated to talking to receptionists or other non-medical staffers during the intake process.
+Sadly, some laser eye surgery clinics are run more like sausage factories than health care practices and are only offered the opportunity to meet their surgeon right before the surgery itself.

-It’s important that the person with whom you are consulting can answer these questions
+It is important that the person with whom you are consulting can answer these questions.

 1. What is your experience?

-Ask your surgeon about his/her specialty training and how many procedures like the one you need her/he has performed.
+Ask your surgeon about his/her specialty training and how many procedures, like the one you need, he/she has performed.